brothertoad/itunes-analyzer/README.md

 A little background: I created this program because I was going to recreate my Music library.
 In particular, I was moving from a hackintosh to a Linux box, plus I wanted to re-rip my CD's to the FLAC format.
 I ran this program to get a list of all the songs in my library.
-I wrote a Sprint REST service that would take the resulting JSON file and populate a Postgresql database.
+I wrote a Spring REST service (my spring-music project) that would take the resulting JSON file and populate a Postgresql database.
 The REST service also provided an API for a web page to show the songs, so I could mark each one as I re-ripped it.